HUST-EIC-AI-LAB/UCADI/README.md

-## 2. Installation
+## 2. FL framework Installation

+### Install FL framework from Github
 You could run this command `git clone https://github.com/HUST-EIC-AI-LAB/COVID-19-Fedrated-Learinig.git`  to deploy your own FL task.

+#### Dependencies installation
-But there are some dependencies should be pre-installed, like pytorch and CUDA if you'd like to train on GPU.
+Some dependencies may need to be pre-installed, e.g. pytorch and CUDA, before you can train on GPU.

-#### Pre Installation

 Run `pip install -r requirement.txt` to install the needed dependencies.

 **Notice:** </br>
 In `requirement.txt`, we use torch matches `cuda == 9.2.`
-If there is problem about torch when you try to run, it may caused by Version mismatch between torch and cuda. please check your cuda version with  `cat /usr/local/cuda/version.txt`.

- And download the correct version of Pytorch from the official website([https://pytorch.org/](https://pytorch.org/ "Pytorch")).
+If there are problems while using torch, it may be caused by version mismatch between torch and CUDA, please check your CUDA version by `cat /usr/local/cuda/version.txt`, and download the correct version of Pytorch from the official website([https://pytorch.org/](https://pytorch.org/ "Pytorch")).

-## 3. What should user do
+## 3. Implementation of FL

-### 3.1 Client: On client machine
+### 3.1 Client: on client machines

+#### 1. Client Registration</br>
-1. Modify the parameters on the configuration file `./config/config_client.json`  </br>
+   Modify the parameters on the configuration file `./config/config_client.json`  </br>
    Args:</br>
    &emsp;&emsp;1). `username`: Account information distributed by the server.</br>
    &emsp;&emsp;2). `password`: Account information distributed by the server.</br>